-If you think you might have the Wuhan coronavirus, call your doctor.
-Here’s what they’ll ask and what a hospital will do.
+Experts urge anyone who thinks they have the coronavirus to call before going to a US hospital.
+Here’s the process for potential patients.

 When you call a doctor, the first thing they’ll want to know is where you’ve been and what your symptoms are.
 That basic information will help them determine whether you are actually at risk of the new coronavirus.

-Patients have reported symptoms similar to those associated with pneumonia, such as fever, coughing, chills, headache, difficulty breathing, and a sore throat.
+Patients have reported symptoms similar to those associated with pneumonia, such as fever, coughing, chills, and difficulty breathing.
+Some patients experience gastrointestinal symptoms first: nausea, vomiting, or diarrhea.

 The virus can be transmitted between people through respiratory droplets such as saliva or mucus.
-It may be passed before a person shows symptoms.
+It can be passed before a person shows symptoms.

-If you have some of these symptoms and think you may have been exposed to the Wuhan coronavirus, your doctor will likely order a test for the virus.
+If you have some of these symptoms and think you may have been exposed to the coronavirus, your doctor will likely order a blood test.
 They will also ask about the severity of your symptoms to determine whether you should visit the hospital.

-“We’re really using the same criteria that we would typically use day-to-day for persons with the flu or with other infections to determine whether or not they need to be hospitalized,” Martinello said.

-For people in the US, the seasonal flu poses a much higher risk than the new coronavirus.
-Leslie said that her emergency department has been especially crowded lately because the flu is “on the rise.”

-At least 19 million Americans contracted the flu in the last four months and 10,000 have died since October.
-The peak of flu season comes between December and February.

-Patients who recently traveled to China get an isolation room
+Patients who raise red flags get an isolation room

-Last week, Leslie said, a man came into the emergency department at Swedish Hospital saying he was sick and had recently visited China.
+In late January, Leslie said, a man came into the emergency department at Swedish Hospital saying he was sick and had recently visited China.
+Those were red flags.

+CDC guidelines point to two main criteria for potential cases of the new coronavirus.
+The first is travel to China, Iran, Italy, Japan, or South Korea – where the most severe outbreaks are – in the last two weeks.
+The second question is about symptoms: fever with respiratory issues like coughing or shortness of breath.

+Of course, if a patient has had contact with someone confirmed to have the virus, then any symptom is a concern.

+Now that community spread has begun, those guidelines also include any severe pneumonia-like condition that can’t be diagnosed as something else like flu.

-The staff gave the man a face mask and ushered him into a “negative airflow” chamber that does not allow air to escape the room.
+Leslie’s staff gave the man a face mask and ushered him into a “negative airflow” chamber that does not allow air to escape the room.

 Many private doctor’s offices do not have these negative-airflow rooms, however, so potential coronavirus patients would probably get a room in the back, as far as possible from other patients.
 That’s what Martinello said his office did with one patient.
 The man’s condition wasn’t serious enough to be hospitalized, so the staff sent him home with a warning to stay in the house and wait for his test results.
 The test came back negative.

-Note: This story has been updated with new information.
-It was originally published on February 5, 2020.